This blog post was last updated on Wednesday, September 13th.

 - Lease and sale comparables to provide financial benchmarks for prospective buyers

-For the seller, real estate OMs are a fast, simple way to distribute information about a property listed on the market.
-For potential buyers, offering memorandums help investors to quickly and easily determine if the property is worth pursuing.
+For the seller, real estate offering memorandums are a fast, simple way to distribute information about a property listed on the market.
+For potential buyers, OMs help investors to quickly and easily determine if the property is worth pursuing.

 What Are Commercial Real Estate Comps?

 Also called comparables, commercial real estate comps provide investors with market intelligence in the form of data, such as prices on similar deals.
 Comps help investment deal teams to set internal and external benchmarks when screening and underwriting pipeline deals.
-Consequently, they empower investors to act with confidence that their thesis and projections are supported by data.
+Consequently, investors can confidently develop a thesis and execute with conviction.

 What Data Should Be Included in Commercial Real Estate Comps?